quantmind/awesome-open-finance/README.md

 ## Financial Data

 * [EODData](http://eoddata.com/default.aspx) is a database of end of day historical data at an affordable price
 * [Quandl](https://www.quandl.com/) delivers free and premium financial, economic, and alternative data from hundreds of sources via their website, API, or directly into dozens of tools

 ## Specifications

 * [OBP-API](https://github.com/OpenBankProject/OBP-API) the Open Bank Project is an open source RESTful API platform for banks that supports accounts, transactions, counterparties, transfers and more.
+* [Open Banking UK](https://www.openbanking.org.uk/) sets software standards and industry guidelines for implementing open banking APIs and applications.
+Relevant for UK banks.

 ## Banks Open APIs